jacebenson/jace.pro/content/post/2017-11-29-learning/index.md

 class prior to testing for the certification.
 However, the webassesor link still works and lists the classes for me.

-Servicenow uses onsite testing and at home testing.
-For the at home testing you'll need a detacted webcam.
+ServiceNow uses onsite testing and at home testing.
+For the at home testing you'll need a detached webcam.

 At this time the cost is \$150 per certification.